 The Costa Rica National Parks & Reserves consist of lush primary virgin rainforests and a complex system of freshwater and marine resources.
 Costa Rica has 28 national parks in total, 3 of which are UNESCO World Heritage Sites.
-There are many natural parks, reserves, and protected areas that maintain the integrity of the country’s lush landscape and thriving animal population.
+Roughly 28% of the land in Costa Rica is a park or reserve in an effort to maintain the integrity of the country’s lush landscape and thriving animal population.
 The Monteverde Cloud Forest is a mysterious misty retreat in the clouds renowned for birding and the unique micro-climates of the area.
 Corcovado National Park has been dubbed one of the most biologically intense places on earth with its thick, lush rainforest and abundant wildlife.
-The jungle mazes of Tortuguero National Park on the Caribbean Coast are a turtle haven that attracts nature enthusiasts from around the world.
+Tortuguero National Park on the North Caribbean Coast is a turtle haven that attracts nature enthusiasts from around the world.
 Review our list of the most popular parks and reserves to determine which to include on your vacation.

 Monteverde Cloud Forest Reserve